Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Allocate One Number - IAP.md

 ### Entry Point IAP Component

-The primary IAP component to run this Transformation Project is listed below:
+The primary IAP component to run **Allocate One Number - IAP** is listed below:

 <table>
   <thead>